View full list, sorted by:

 - Grant renewals - Renewals will receive preference over new submissions.
 If PIs decide to submit a renewal, the opportunity will be posted as CLOSED and a competition will not be held.

 - Grant resubmissions - Previously authorized applicants are not automatically authorized to resubmit if an award was not secured from a past submission.
 Non-awarded PIs must go through the internal review and selection process again.
-In the project narrative, PIs should address concerns raised by the reviewers and how the concerns will be addressed in a resubmission.
+In the project narrative, PIs should address reviewers concerns and how those concerns will be addressed in a resubmission.
+In some limited submission cases, circumstances may create unusual conditions based on agency/university timelines and/or guidelines that may require an executive decision to be made by the Vice President for Research, Vice Chancellor for Research, and/or Vice Provost for Research.

 Potential nominees must ensure they are aware of any additional requirements of the Sponsor beyond the internal competition.
 It is also the responsibility of nominees to contact the appropriate office for assistance to prepare and submit the full application to the sponsor (Grant Services and Administration or IU Foundation).